-Something else that’s important to clarify: A lot of patients want to know if their reduction will also include a breast lift.
+Something else that’s important to clarify: A lot of patients wants to know if their reduction will also include a breast lift.
 The two don’t always go hand in hand, but very frequently they do.
-If you’d like to have your nipple repositioned or your breasts reshaped while you have their volume reduced, by all means ask your surgeon about it during the consultation.
+If you’d like to have your nipple repositioned or your breasts reshaped while you have their volume reduced, by all means, ask your surgeon about it during the consultation.

 Planning Your Breast Reduction Surgery